SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/ssh-into-sessions.rst

 Would you prefer to work in a RenkuLab session from your local environment?
 Do you prefer to edit code in your own IDE, rather than in a browser?

-You can use the SSH feature of RenkuLab sessions to connect directly to the remote session environment and work on it from your local machine.
+You can easily connect to the
+remote session environment directly using SSH and work on it from your local machine.
 You can even open the session with your favorite tools, such as VSCode.

 Check if SSH is enabled in your project